MaterializeInc/materialize/doc/user/content/transform-data/patterns/time-travel-queries.md

-Given the additional memory costs associated with increasing the history retention period on indexes, if you don't need the performance benefits of an index - in particular for the use case of [durable subscriptions](/sql/subscribe#durable-subscriptions) - you should consider creating a materialized view for your subscription query and configure the history retention period on that materialized view instead.
+Given the additional memory costs associated with increasing the history retention period on indexes, if you don't need the performance benefits of an index—in particular for the use case of durable subscriptions-you should consider creating a materialized view for your subscription query and configure the history retention period on that materialized view instead.